 Another point to consider is that if you are suffering from any of these conditions yourself, great care must be taken not to use any of your tools or makeup from your kit on yourself.
 Do not touch your face or the infected area while with your bride and carry and use your hand sanitizer frequently.
-It is imperative to keep your hands clean and to use clean makeup brushes, disposable mascara wands, cotton pads etc.
+It is imperative to keep your hands clean and to use clean makeup brushes, disposable mascara wands, cotton pads, etc.

-In between every client you must clean your makeup brushes.
+In between every client, you must clean your makeup brushes.
 Always carry a makeup brush cleanser or use an antibacterial soap & hot water to thoroughly cleanse the brushes.

-Eye shadows and blushers can be cleaned by the use of a spray-on alcohol that dries quickly to sanitize them.
+Eye shadows and blushers can be cleaned by the use of spray-on alcohol that dries quickly to sanitize them.

 Pencil tools such as liners for eyes and lips can simply be sharpened (using a pencil sharpener) taking away the first layer and resulting in a clean fresh layer ready for the next client.

-Lifespan of Makeup Products
+The lifespan of Makeup Products

 Be vigilant and check the lifespan of your makeup products.
-Out of date makeup can cause skin reactions and will be very obvious to your client by its smell.
+Out-of-date makeup can cause skin reactions and will be very obvious to your client by its smell.

 Be wary of using heated tools!

 If you do hair as well as makeup, using heated tools is one of the biggest dangers.
-It is extremely important to take your time in blow-drying, curling or straightening hair.
+It is extremely important to take your time in blow-drying, curling, or straightening hair.
 Taking it slowly and concentrating can mean avoiding accidents, as you don't want to singe the bride!

 It is also important to make sure there are no trailing cables or leads for you or your bride to trip over.